HomeSurviving Dailyfemale health civil rights

 What Happens When Context Is Stripped Away?

 When someone removes context like this, they’re not just stating facts—they’re reshaping the narrative.
 Slavery becomes something distant, rare, and disconnected from the social structures that still shape us.
-This tactic mirrors forms of violence and control, much like in The Color Purple scene you mentioned—Oprah’s character, Sofia, was abused and jailed not because individuals owned her, but because power dynamics enforced silence, domination, and fear.
+This tactic mirrors forms of violence and control, much like in The Color Purple scene—Oprah’s character, Sophia, was abused and jailed not because individuals owned her, but because power dynamics enforced silence, domination, and fear.

 Power, Control, and Silence